supremefist/ScrumGrandmaster/README.md

 ScrumGrandmaster
 ================

-Java app for assisting in daily scrum timing
+Java app for assisting in daily scrums!

+Depends on FreeTTS 1.2